overlyGreenBanana/Autism/README.md

-.iso is currently impossible to upload because it is like 4 GB so we'll probably each have to have a copy.
+.iso is currently impossible to upload because it is like 4 GB so we'll probably each have to have a copy. upload any files you make a change to.